 Me, co-presenting our game at the 2019 Brunel Digital Degree show

-Since graduating from my Game Design undergraduate course with 1st class Hons in the summer of 2019, I have been employed working in the games industry, initially as a QA Technician and as both a Producer and QA Lead.
+After a liftime spent growing up loving video games, and dreaming to work on them I took a degree in Games Design in 2016.
+Since graduating from my course with 1st class Hons in the summer of 2019, I have been employed working in the games industry – now for over half a decade.
+I started initially as a QA Technician on ports, but have primarily worked as a Producer, across multiple major AAA releases.

-Professionally I assist with production planning and the testing of commercial games, seeking for issues, offering specific feedback and suggesting improvements and development strategies.
-Working on large projects with a cross-disciplinary team presents challenges but incredible opportunities to push for maximum quality.
+Professionally I spend my time planning and testing of commercial games, seeking for potential issues, offering specific feedback and suggesting improvements and advocating development strategies.
+I have worked on small/medium/large projects, with cross-disciplinary teams across all fields of development (Art/Design/Cinematics/QA) etc. Every day presents challenges but incredible opportunities to push for maximum quality.

 Some examples of the Credits or Press of games I’ve worked on.